tkrajina/TileStitcher/README.md

 ## License

-GPX.py is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+TileStitcher is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 Check the [OSM tile usage policy](http://www.openstreetmap.org).
 Most importantly display the license distribution and *do not* use this library for bulk downloading!